patricoferris/mirage-site/blogs/mirage-and-netlify-cms.md

   - netlify
   - web-dev
 ---
-This post builds on the [Unikernel Site](/blogs/unikernel-site) post where we created a simple git-based Mirage Unikernel blog.
-Now we'll modernise that stack by adding a content management system (CMS).
+This post builds on the [Unikernel Site](/blogs/the-mim-stack) post where we created a simple git-based MirageOS Unikernel blog.
+The stack can be modernised by adding a content management system (CMS).

-The tool of choice is the open-source CMS from [Netlify](https://www.netlifycms.org/).
+[Netlify](https://www.netlifycms.org/) CMS is a flexible, open-source CMS.
 Netlify are a hosting company with a great suite of tools for managing modern [JAMStack](https://www.netlify.com/jamstack/) web applications.
-The CMS has great integration support with Netlify (a few clicks) but is not tied to that one service as we'll see.
-It is a CMS for git-based data stores offering a few backend - we'll be using Github.
+The CMS has great integration support with Netlify (a few clicks) but is not tied to that one service as will become clear.
+It is a CMS for git-based data stores offering a few backends - since the blog code is on Github, that's the backend that has been used.

 ## OAuth and Github
 [OAuth](https://tools.ietf.org/html/rfc6749) is an open standard for authentication on the internet.
 The core idea is to grant users access to information on another website without having to share passwords.
 The blog content of this website is held on Github and the Netlify CMS wants the ability to read and write that content.
-We use OAuth to authenticate on Github, we then receive a token that we combine with a client identifier and secret to get our authentication token.
+We use OAuth to authenticate on Github, with a temporary token that we combine with a client identifier and secret to get our authentication token.

 The Netlify CMS expects this to be handled by a server with specific endpoints to do certain jobs.
 I based the Mirage solution on [this great blog post](https://tylergaw.com/articles/netlify-cms-custom-oath-provider/).